barbie-create/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that copies all the HTML files from the current working directory
+script that deletes all files in the current working directory that end with the character